SUFE-AIFLM-Lab/FinEval/README.md

 | moss-moon-003-sft      | 16B     |     33.1    |     67.0    |     23.1    |     53.9   |  38.5   |
 | FinGPTv3.1             | 6B      |     29.8    |     51.3    |     11.5    |     38.8   |  30.5   |

-The "FinEval Chinese Financial Domain Evaluation Overall Ranking" summarizes the weighted averages of all results from FinEvalv1-v4.
+The "FinEval Chinese Financial Domain Evaluation Overall Ranking" summarizes the weighted averages of all results from FinEval.
 The score for the financial industry knowledge section represents the average evaluation results of both subjective and objective questions, with the weight for each part determined by dividing the number of questions in each version by the total number of FinEval questions.
 From the results, it can be seen that GPT-4 performs the best, with an average score of over 70 across the four major dimensions.
 The average score of ChatGPT, from the same series, is also above 60, indicating that OpenAI's GPT models remain at the forefront of the industry.
 Among the domestic open-source models, Qwen-14B-Chat and InternLM2-20B-Chat rank high, with average scores exceeding 60.
 Additionally, XuanYuan-70B-Chat achieves an average score of over 60 and surpasses ChatGPT by 0.6 points.
 Comparing general models with financial models, general models exhibit relatively stronger capabilities, but financial models also perform well.
 Observing the financial model DISC-FinLLM trained on Baichuan-13B-Chat and the general model ChatGLM3-6B, the difference in performance is only 1.3 points, further demonstrating the development prospects of financial models.
 Similarly, larger models tend to have relatively stronger capabilities.

 ## Usage